marcuj/create-art-store/APIDOC.md

 `500` error: "Something went wrong on the server.
 Please try again later."
 - Occurs when reading database fails

-`400` error: "Category does not exist" or "Seller ID does not exist"
+`400` error: "Category does not exist" or "Username does not exist"
-- Occurs when given category or seller ID does not exist
+- Occurs when given category or seller username does not exist

 ## Transactions